aicoe-aiops/ocp-ci-analysis/docs/workshop/model_deployment.md

 - Service: It is the classifier service from the yaml file created while creating Seldon Deployments.
 You can select that service from the drop down.
 If you need to check it, you can go to services and clicking on it will show us the owner of the service.
 - Target Service: After you select your service, you should see the target port to be either 9000/6000/5000.
 You can select 9000.

-7. Now click to create a service.
+9. Now click to create a service.
 Once you do that.
 Your route will be created which contains model endpoint location.

 ![deployment_config](../assets/images/OpenShift_console9.png)

 Great!!
 You just deployed a custom model with Seldon.

-Now, we will use this model endpoint in the [model inference](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/notebooks/time-to-merge-prediction/thoth-station/thoth_model_inference.ipynb) notebook and predict the outcome.
+Now, copy the created route from the section where it says Location, and we will use this model endpoint in the [model inference](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/notebooks/time-to-merge-prediction/thoth-station/thoth_model_inference.ipynb) notebook and predict the outcome.